jdp/justinpoliey.com/index.md

 In role-playing games,
 character progression is usually implemented with a lot of mutable state.
-By eliminating that mutable state, complexity is decreased and flexibility is increased.
+By eliminating some of that mutable state, complexity is decreased and flexibility is increased.

 ## Projects